The complaints process at the University

 What the Complaints Resolution Unit (CRU) does

-The Complaints Resolution Unit is staffed by experienced Case Managers who receive, assess, manage and resolve complaints from students, staff and members of the public.
-The CRU can provide information on the various avenues available for resolving a complaint.
+Our Unit is staffed by experienced Case Managers who receive, assess, manage and resolve complaints.
+We can provide information on the various avenues available for resolving a complaint.

-The Complaint Handling and Resolution process has been put in place to provide a clear framework that ensures matters can be investigated where no other procedure is in place, or where other processes, have been exhausted.
+The complaint management process has been put in place to provide a clear framework that ensures matters can be investigated where no other procedure is in place, or where other processes, have been exhausted.

 The case manager will consider the matter as quickly as possible and may seek other information, advice or assistance to reach a preliminary or final decision.

-Regardless of the outcome, all complaints lodged with the CRU will be recorded in the University's record management system (TRIM) and the Complaint Handling System (CHS), a database created for the recording, tracking and management of complaints.
+Regardless of the outcome, all complaints lodged with the CRU will be recorded in the University's record management system (TRIM) and the Complaint Management System, a database used for the recording, tracking and managing complaints.
+We will also acknowledge receipt of your complaint and we will begin our preliminary review within 10 working days.

-Where the investigation of a complaint highlights a flaw in the University's processes the CRU may make recommendations to the relevant area for improvement.
+Where the investigation of a complaint highlights a flaw in the University's processes we may make recommendations to the relevant area for improvement.

 The information you provide to us will be treated confidentially and will not be disclosed to a third party other than for the purpose of managing your complaint or to comply with law.
 We expect that you will maintain confidentiality also.